 Verse 1: And I saw another sign in heaven, great and marvellous, seven angels having the seven last plagues; for in them is filled up the wrath of God.

-The Commentary, on the word “another,” suggests this is a “reference to the sign mentioned ch.
+The Commentary, on the word “another,” suggests this is a “reference to the sign mentioned in ch.
 12:1” where “there appeared a great wonder in heaven; a woman . . .”
-But, here we see “seven angels” instead of a “woman.”
-Another, more likely parallel would be the “seven angels” of Rev.8:2.
+But here we see “seven angels” instead of a “woman.”
+Another, more likely parallel would be the “seven angels” of Revelation 8:2.
 However, they were given “seven trumpets” instead of the “seven plagues” we see here.

-But, having reviewed the three woes in our introduction, it should be obvious that the last trumpet is also the third woe (see Rev.8:13) which is also all seven of the seven last plagues referred to here.
+Having reviewed the three woes in our introduction, it should be obvious that the last trumpet is also the third woe (see Revelation 8:13), which is also all seven of the seven last plagues referred to here.
 Consequently, it would be reasonable to make verse 1 of this chapter verse 21 of the previous chapter.
 Such a simple rearrangement would make clear that the “seven last plagues” follow immediately after the previous six trumpets are sounded.
 Check out this illustration showing that the seventh trumpet/third woe is inclusive of all the seven last plagues.

-So, going back to Rev.8:2, “To them were given seven trumpets.
+Going back to Revelation 8:2: “To them were given seven trumpets.
 The Lord was going forth to punish the inhabitants of the earth for their iniquity, and the earth was to disclose her blood and no more cover her slain.”
-Up to this point, during the previous six trumpets, the earthly inhabitants were being punished indirectly by God because He left them to suffer under the power of Satan (“Wormwood” and “Abbadon” the “destroyer”).
-As you recall, “Wormwood” was the one whom the earth dwellers now anticipate a thousand years of peace and prosperity after their great victory of the sixth trumpet (see Rev.9:12-17 and 11:8-13).
-However, because of the seven plagues that are about to follow, their joy will will soon turn to grief and terror (see Rev. 8:13) feeling that God is angry with them and must be appeased.
+Up to this point, during the previous six trumpets, the earthly inhabitants were being punished indirectly by God because He left them to suffer under the power of Satan (“Wormwood” and “Abaddon” the “destroyer”).
+As you recall, “Wormwood” was the one with whom the earth dwellers now anticipate a thousand years of peace and prosperity after their great victory of the sixth trumpet (see Revelation 9:12-17 and 11:8-13).
+However, because of the seven plagues that are about to follow, their joy will soon turn to grief and terror (see Revelation 8:13), feeling that God is angry with them and must be appeased.

-So, now we see “seven angels having the seven last plagues,” instead of trumpets, in which “the wrath of God,” instead of Satan’s, is “filled up” or “finished.”
+Now we see “seven angels having the seven last plagues,” instead of trumpets, in which “the wrath of God,” (instead of Satan’s wrath) is “filled up” or “finished.”
 This is when “the kingdoms of this world are become the kingdoms of our Lord” or when He had “taken to [Himself His] great power, and hast reigned.”
-(Rev.11:15, 17)
+(Revelation 11:15, 17)